connectomicslab/connectomemapper3/paper/paper.md

 Then, one can now decide whether to perform brainstem parcellation [@Iglesias2015BayesianMRI], hippocampal subfields segmentation [@Iglesias2015AMRI], and/or probabilistic atlas-based segmentation of the thalamic nuclei [@Najdenovska2018In-vivoImaging].
-All segmented structures are then combined to create the final parcellation nifti image at each scale along with the corresponding label index color mapping file in accordance with the BIDS Derivatives specifications.
+All segmented structures are then combined to create the final parcellation NIfTI image at each scale along with the corresponding label index color mapping file in accordance with the BIDS Derivatives specifications.
 The different segmentation and parcellation outputs of the anatomical pipeline are then taken as inputs of